Michael Hutchinson (cyclist)

-Michael Hutchinson (born 20 November 1973 in Northern Ireland) is a British and Irish racing cyclist and writer who has represented Great Britain, Ireland and Northern Ireland at events including the Commonwealth Games.
+Michael Hutchinson (born 20 November 1973 in Northern Ireland) is a British and Irish racing cyclist and writer who has represented Great Britain, Ireland, and Northern Ireland at events including the Commonwealth Games.

 Hutchinson's speciality is the individual time trial, but he has also won races on the track.
 He is a previous holder of the 10, 25, 30, 50 and 100-mile competition records.

-He has made two unsuccessful attempts at the hour record, the first of which forms the basis of his 2006 book The Hour, which gained him the award for Best New Writer at the 2007 British Sports Book Awards.
+He has made two unsuccessful attempts at the hour record, the first of which formed the basis of his 2006 book The Hour, which gained him the award for Best New Writer at the 2007 British Sports Book Awards.

 Cycling career

 Hutchinson began cycling at the University of Cambridge, where he studied Law at Fitzwilliam College.
 As part of a university team he won the National Team 25 Championships.

 He has won British titles at every distance from 10 miles to 100 miles, and is a two-time winner of the 12-hour championships.
 He has also won the British 4,000m track individual pursuit title.